district10/blog/_posts/post-0001-pandoc-readme.md

         + broccoli
         + chard

-As noted above, markdown allows you to write list items "lazily," instead of indenting continuation lines.
+As noted above, Markdown allows you to write list items "lazily," instead of indenting continuation lines.
 However, if there are multiple paragraphs or other blocks in a list item, the first line of each must be indented.